 Electric Vehicle Revolution Stalls, Leaving Metal Markets in Limbo

 Yves here.
 Hopefully it will not be hard for readers to correct for the commodities-oriented slant of this piece.
 However, it weirdly skips over the elephant in the room, that a big reason for the stall of electric vehicle uptake is cost.
-Yet the US refuses to allow China to sell electric vehicles at the low prices at which they are marketed elsewhere.
+Or more accurately, that the cost issue results from the US refusal to allow China to sell electric vehicles at the low prices at which they are marketed elsewhere.
 Of course, that’s not the only impediment.
 Grid capacity, still not enough charging stations, and some buyers leaning more towards hybrids (which are still an improvement over conventional cars) also factor into slowing uptake.

 The US coming up with security pretexts to further check Chinese car sales, here of self-driving cars, is cheeky but hardly surprising.
 One can see the US extending the information/communication restrictions on software to further limit market access and/or product competitiveness.
 Yours truly is too much of an optimist, but what if China were to respond by ginning up a no spyware vehicle and hawking it as cheap and secure?